estatheo/uniswap-docs/versioned_docs/version-V2/concepts/03-advanced-topics/03-understanding-returns.md

 - `eth_liquidity_pool = sqrt(constant_product / eth_price)`
 - `token_liquidity_pool = sqrt(constant_product * eth_price)`

 So let’s look at the impact of a price change on a liquidity provider.
 To keep things simple, let’s imagine our liquidity provider supplies 1 ETH and 100 DAI to the Uniswap DAI exchange, giving them 1% of a liquidity pool which contains 100 ETH and 10,000 DAI.
 This implies a price of 1 ETH = 100 DAI.
 Still neglecting fees, let’s imagine that after some trading, the price has changed; 1 ETH is now worth 120 DAI.
 What is the new value of the liquidity provider’s stake?
-Plugging the numbers into the formulae above, we have:
+Plugging the numbers into the formula above, we have:

 - `eth_liquidity_pool = 91.2871`
 - `dai_liquidity_pool = 10954.4511`